jayvdb/tox-add-factor/README.md

 The added factors can be combined with the `-e` argument and `TOXENV` environment variable.

+## CI factors

+The argument `add-ci-factor` will detect the CI from the list below and add it as a factor or fallback to adding "ci":

+- appveyor
+- cirrusci
+- travis

+To always add a "ci" factor, use `--append-factor=ci`.

+Many CI services use a username which are the name of the service name.
+For those services, the `--prepend-username-factor` may be helpful.

 ## Platform factors

 Three specific factors can be added to simplify selecting OS and arch:
 The following example depends on `--prepend-ostype-factor`